tofuengine/tofu/README.md

 ## Sample projects

 Along with the game-engine source, there's a bunch of (basic) demo projects.
-They are located in the `demos` sub-folder and can be launched using `make`, passing the name of the project as a target (e.g. `make bunnymark`).
+They are located in the `demos` sub-directory and can be launched using `make`, passing the name of the project as a target (e.g. `make splash`).

 # Addenda